We may receive referral fees from companies listed on this website. See our full disclaimer.

 Cost of Online Therapy

 Online therapy can take many forms: you can text, talk on the phone, or have a live video session with a therapist.
 With many online programs you can do it all, but different services and plans will grant you varying levels of access.
 For a comprehensive overview of the best online services, check out this list of popular services.

 Here are how five of the most popular services compare in cost:

 Talkspace is probably the most well-known online provider, offering text, video, and audio messaging in three plans.
 The difference between the plans is the number of live half-hour sessions.
 The first plan priced at $260/month offers no live sessions.
 The second plan at $316/month offers one live session, and the platinum plan at $396/month gives you four live sessions.
 You only have the option for monthly subscriptions.

 BetterHelp is right behind Talkspace in popularity.
 It is similar to Talkspace but also allows live chat.
-You are billed monthly at a rate of $40-$70 per week.
+You are billed monthly at a rate of $90 per week ($360 per month).
 The price variation depends on how long you pay for in advance.
-You will pay $70 if you pay week-by-week.
 The cheapest option is to pay for a year in advance.
 Any way you slice it, it is cheaper than Talkspace.

 Regain is especially geared toward people with relationship issues.
-Similar to BetterHelp, you can pay $40-$70/week for the service depending on how long you sign up for in advance.
+You’ll pay $70/week for the service depending on how long you sign up for in advance.
 One advantage of Regain is that you won’t have to pay any more for couple’s therapy as you would for individual therapy.

 Seven Cups of Tea